Leica D-LUX Typ 109 vs Olympus PEN-F

-Both the D-LUX Typ 109 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+Both the D-LUX Typ 109 and the PEN-F have been discontinued, but can regularly be found used on ebay.
 The D-LUX Typ 109 was replaced by the Leica D-LUX 7, while the PEN-F does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica D-LUX Typ 109 Manual (free pdf) or the online Olympus PEN-F Manual.
+Further information on the features and operation of the D-LUX Typ 109 and PEN-F can be found, respectively, in the Leica D-LUX Typ 109 Manual (free pdf) or the online Olympus PEN-F Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Leica D-LUX Typ 109 or the Olympus PEN-F – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.